Language Diversity: Evaluating Language Usage and AI Performance on African Languages in Digital Spaces: Results and Discussion

-In stark contrast, when applied to news media, AfroLID demonstrated near-perfect accuracy.
-As detailed in Table \ref{tab:afrolid_news}, the model correctly identified 100\% of the Yoruba and Amharic news posts and 97.14\% of the Kinyarwanda news posts as their source languages.
-This highlights AfroLID's effectiveness on clean, non-code-switched text and confirms the value of news media as a source for training and evaluation data.
+In stark contrast, when applied to news media, all three systems demonstrated near-perfect accuracy.
+As detailed in Table \ref{tab:news_detection}, Llama 3.3 70B correctly identified 100\% of the articles across all three languages.
+AfroLID and GlotLID also achieved near-perfect performance.
+This highlights the effectiveness of all three tools on clean, non-code-switched text, confirming the value of news media as a robust source for training and evaluation data.